trptcolin/macro-workshop/doc/exercises/04_danger_zone.md

     (log-row ["column one" "column two" "column three"])
     ```

-   Why or why not?
-Hint: could the fact that we have `eval` help?
+   How? (or, alternatively, why isn't it possible?)
+Hint: could the fact that
+   we have `eval` help?